vufind-org/learning-vufind-book/source/18-controllers_and_actions.rst

 Controllers are discussed in more detail in the Laminas documentation at https://docs.laminas.dev/laminas-mvc/controllers/.

-Most of VuFind’s controllers extend the VuFind®\Controller\AbstractBase class, which provides some helpful convenience methods for common VuFind®-related activities.
+Most of VuFind’s controllers extend the VuFind\Controller\AbstractBase class, which provides some helpful convenience methods for common VuFind®-related activities.
 For example, there is a createViewModel() method which constructs a ViewModel object with some useful pre-populated values.
 In general, when adding new functionality to VuFind®, it is useful to examine existing controllers and actions providing similar functionality, as there may be some patterns observed there that can be usefully emulated.

 18.2 Example: Adding a Page to VuFind®
 --------------------------------------